Carry On Screaming!

 Carry On Screaming! is a 1966 British comedy horror film, the twelfth in the series of 31 Carry On films (1958–1992).
-It was the last of the series to be made by Anglo-Amalgamated before the series moved to The Rank Organisation.
+It was the last Carry On to be made by Anglo-Amalgamated before the series moved to The Rank Organisation.
 Of the regular cast, it features Kenneth Williams, Jim Dale, Charles Hawtrey, Joan Sims, Bernard Bresslaw and Peter Butterworth.
 It also features Harry H. Corbett in his only series appearance and Fenella Fielding making her second and final appearance.
 Angela Douglas makes the second of her four Carry On appearances.
-Carry On Screaming is a parody of the Hammer horror films, which were also popular at the time.
-The film was followed by Carry On Don't Lose Your Head (1967).
+Carry On Screaming! is a parody of the Hammer horror films, which were also popular at the time.
+The film was followed by Don't Lose Your Head (1967).

 Plot

 In the Edwardian era, in Hocombe Woods, Doris Mann and Albert Potter are courting.
 When Albert searches the woods for a peeping Tom, Doris is abducted by a monster named Oddbod, who leaves a finger behind.
 Albert finds the finger and rushes to the police station to report the matter to Detective Constable Slobotham, who in turn tells his superior, the henpecked Detective Sergeant Sidney Bung, who has been investigating similar disappearances in the same woods.

 After searching the woods for further clues, the group stumble across the eerie Bide-A-Wee Rest Home, and are shown to the sitting-room by the butler, Sockett.
-(Note: A not dissimilar character to Lurch in The Addams Family.)
+(Note: A character with a strong resemblance to Lurch in The Addams Family.)
 Sockett informs the mistress of the house, the seductive Valeria, of the men's presence, and she in turn awakens her electrically charged brother, Dr. Orlando Watt.
 Dr. Watt speaks to the three, who are frightened from the house when Dr. Watt vanishes when his electrical charge runs down and reappears when he is plugged in.

 The next day, Bung, Slobotham and Potter interview Dan Dann, a lavatory attendant who once worked at Bide-A-Wee as a gardener, but Dann is silenced by Oddbod before he can reveal anything.
-Meanwhile, the police scientist accidentally creates a second creature—Oddbod Junior —when subjecting Oddbod's finger to an electrical charge.
+Meanwhile, the police scientist accidentally creates a second creature—Oddbod Junior—when subjecting Oddbod's finger to an electrical charge.
 After killing the scientist, Oddbod Junior makes his way to the mansion, where Valeria and Watt are turning people into mannequins (Note: In the manner of House of Wax.) to sell.
 Bung arrives at the house to investigate Dann's death, but becomes infatuated with Valeria instead.